Kremlin says Moscow made offer to France regarding French citizen imprisoned in Russia | Law-Order

 The Kremlin on Thursday said it was in contact with the French authorities over the fate of a French political scholar serving a three-year sentence in Russia and reportedly facing new charges of espionage.

-The arrest came as tensions flared between Moscow and Paris following French President Emmanuel Macron's comments about the possibility of deploying French troops in Ukraine.
+The arrest came as tensions flared between Moscow and Paris following Macron's comments about the possibility of deploying French troops in Ukraine.

-Detentions on charges of spying and collecting sensitive data have become increasingly frequent in Russia and its heavily politicized legal system since Moscow invaded Ukraine in February 2022.
+Detentions on charges of spying and collecting sensitive data have become increasingly frequent in Russia and its heavily politicised legal system since Moscow invaded Ukraine in February 2022.

 While asking the judge for clemency ahead of the verdict, Vinatier pointed to his two children and his elderly parents he has to take care of.